The Team //

 In addition to his documentary portfolio he has photographed numerous advertising campaigns, reports, prospectuses and brochures for a wide variety of corporate clients around the world, including: BBC, Coca Cola, Capgemini, COI, M&C Saatchi, IKEA Business, IBM, Kingfisher, Black Star, Schneider Group, Agence VU, CH4 and KPMG.Zak has exhibited widely both in UK and USA and is a past winner of The Royal Photographic Society Terence Donovan Award.

 With a long established background in graphic design, art direction and production, including BBC graphics, and as founders of Antman Graphic Design & Art Direction (GDAD) in 1999, Alex Stannus and Sara Woollcombe bring informed insights, creative art direction and comprehensive production knowledge to every project.
-Together they have a long and successful history of planning, managing and producing shoots for every kind of client.
+Together and individually they have a long and successful history of planning, managing and producing shoots for every kind of client.

 Until shortly before the new millennium, Alex used to be ‘the other side of the desk’ commissioning design and content.
 He has worked alongside organisations including BT, INMARSAT, Logica and The Institute of Education.
 It’s very likely he was the first person to upload digital images from a remote location direct to a website via satellite.
 He is an Associate Laureate of the Rolex Awards for Enterprise and a Fellow of the Royal Geographical Society.